(C) 2012-2018, G. Forrest Cook

 80 meter crystal controlled version of the Little Chickadee transmitter

 40 meter VFO/QSK version of the Little Chickadee transmitter, 80 meter osc. coil on left

 Modular PI output filter V2 with plug-in L2 coils for 80 and 40 meters

 The transmitter was originally built as a simple stand-alone crystal-controlled device as shown in the top photo.
 It covered a small range of frequencies on the 80 meter band by using a variable crystal oscillator (VXO) circuit.
-The second version of the transmitter adds full break-in (QSK) keying and frequency agility via an external VFO.
+The second version of the transmitter added full break-in (QSK) keying and frequency agility via an external VFO.
 The second version of the circuit was originally built for the 80 meter band, it was later modified to work on the 40 meter band.
 This transmitter is compatible with my Modular CW Transmitter Prototyping System.

 Practically speaking, this transmitter is somewhat of an anachronistic design.
 Similar functionality and much better power efficiency can be achieved with just a few transistors.
 However, tube projects are fun, educational and they glow nicely.
 Tube transmitters can survive working into badly mismatched antenna loads that would cause most transistor circuits to self destruct.
 Finally, you will likely provide great entertainment for your fellow hams when you tell them you are using a home-brewed vacuum tube transmitter.
-The House Finch direct conversion receiver and the WB0RIO Piglet regenerative receiver projects can work in conjunction with this transmitter.
-Both receivers can share the same power supply as the transmitter.
+The Meadowlark direct conversion receiver and the W0RIO Piglet regenerative receiver projects can work in conjunction with this transmitter.
+The transmitter and receiver can be run from the same power supply.

 This project involves the use of potentially lethal high voltages including 120 VAC and 250 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power cord should always be removed and the power supply capacitors should be discharged when working on the transmitter.